 Can Massage Loosen Your Bowels?

 There’s no doubt that a good massage can feel relaxing.
-But can it also help alleviate constipation?
+But can it also help alleviate constipation symptoms including stomach pain?

 The short answer is yes!
 Massage can help to loosen the stool and make it easier to pass.
 It can also help to stimulate the digestive system, which can be helpful in restoring regularity.
 The massage therapist will massage your abdomen.
 Typically clients who receive these massage techniques need to have a bowel movement within a few hours.